Gunnydelight/documentation-theme-jekyll/pages/wow-shuffles/legion-shuffle/blood-of-sargeras-shuffle.md

 ```
 1. Log in to your single account or multibox accounts.
-2. Run your toons or multibox accounts to the Seagulls.
+2. Run your toons or multibox accounts to the Seagulls Rock in Azsuna.
 2. Equip your Boon of the blood hunter shoulders.
 3. Group up the seagull and aoe clear them.
 4. Loot your Bloodhunter's Quarry on all your toons